 - If you’ve filed claims for dog bite liability in the past, your insurance company might

 - Charge higher premiums.

 - Exclude dog liability coverage from your policy.

 Liability Claims by the Numbers

 In the meantime, average cost per claim increased by 5.3 percent in 2018.
-III statistics show that dog bite claims throughout the country was $39,017 in 2018, which is up from $7,051 in 2017.
+III statistics show that dog bite claims throughout the country were $39,017 in 2018, which is up from $37,051 in 2017.
 If we look at 2003 to 2018, the average cost per claim nationally rose by more than 103 percent, mainly due to rising medical costs and increased settlement amounts

 Estimated Number and Cost of Dog Bite Claims Nationwide, 2003-2018 (1)

 (1) Includes other dog-related injuries.